What permissions you might need to run your own business from your home

-- Obtain planning permission - You may need this if you’re making alterations to the premises, or if operating the business will cause a ‘material change’ in how your property is used.
+- Obtain planning permission - You may need this if you’re making alterations to the premises, or if operating the new business will cause a ‘material change’ in how your property is used.
 You should consult your local authority with the intention of getting a Certificate of Proposed Lawful Use or Development.

 - Obtain licensing - Many types of business require applying for a licence from the local authority.
 Businesses that need a licence include pet shops, child care services, B&Bs, guesthouses and gambling.

 - Work out council tax - Consult the local authority to find out whether business rates are owed for the part of the home you use for business purposes.
 Equally, you can check the government’s Valuation Office Agency.

 - Work out insurance - Check how running a business will impact any building/contents insurance policies you might have previously taken out.
 Your home insurance might not extend to cover your business.
 If you are using staff on the premises, it may also be worth taking out public liability and/or employers’ liability policies.